mathjax/MathJax-docs/server/preload.rst

 large number of files, with a large amount of data, much of which likely will never be used.
-This can increase the startup time for your application, so you may want to use the techniqwue of individually loaded only the files you actually need.
+This can increase the startup time for your application, so you may want to use the techniqwue of individually loading only the files you actually need.

 In an ES module, one could use